 Currently I am the Director of Quempillén Experimental Station, located in Chiloé island, a shorebird paradise 40-42° South in the Pacific, where – along with Jose Masero, Jorge Gutiérrez and Jose M. Abad ‘Pipe’ – we have recently built the Austral-AVEX, advanced experimental aviaries ready to challenge hypothesis about shorebird ecology in the southern hemisphere.
 I have been appointed (2016) as a member of the Arctic Migratory Bird Initiative (AMBI) – Planning Group 4 (Reducing Threats from rice and shrimp farming in northern South America).

 I am also closely linked with ‘spoonbillers’, especially after my studies of Eurasian Spoonbill stopover ecology in Santoña marshes, N Spain.
-Since late 2015, I am chairing the AEWA Eurasian Spoonbill international expert group.
+From late 2015 to 2018, I was chairing the AEWA Eurasian Spoonbill international expert group.
 I have been collaborating for several years with many different people of this ‘Team Piersma’ in different aspects dealing with conservation of migratory birds… today we are studying one of the most striking long-distance migrants, Limosa haemastica… and we have just begun!

 Profile photo: Claudio Verdugo